• Skip to primary navigation

 Ingredients on a counter top.

 • Unsalted butter - Your butter needs to be cold - straight from the refrigerator or freezer.
-I like to shred mine with the large side of a cheese grater - it helps incorporate seamlessly into your dough.
+I like to shred mine with the large side of a cheese grater because it incorporates seamlessly into your dough.
 If you need to pause at any point while preparing your biscuits, place your butter back in the refrigerator until ready to use.

 • All-purpose flour - Do not substitute with other types of flour (self-rising flour, cake flour, etc), because it will change the acidity and/or texture of your biscuits.